 What happens if I

-delete an API key listed in the Cloud console?
+delete an API key listed in the Google Cloud Console?

 If you delete an API key that's in use by an app, then API calls from that app will fail.
 You may get reports, emails, or errors that you're attempting to use an API key that is invalid.